Actindo-AG/Documentation/Tasks/Operation/01_ManageEvents.md

 # Manage the events

 An event is an occurrence that originates a task.
-For example, when inconsistencies in stock are found, the *Differences in stock* event creates a task to check the stock inconsistencies manually.
+For example, when inconsistencies in stock are found, the *Differences in stock* event creates a task to assure somebody checks the stock inconsistencies manually.

 You can create events manually in the *Tasks* module.
 However, most events are automatically created by the system when installing a plugin or module, such as the *Actindo Workflow Process Execution Failed*.